HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 ## Results

 Please take a look at the files generated by the program: **results.csv**, **testcases.txt** and **custom_operators_experiment.c**.
 Feel free to compare your results to the results in this repository, and compile and run the C program.
-Please refer to the Non-Programming Tutorial 2 for how to tweak the hyperparameters and the evolutionary algorithm.